 But before anyone can sit down for a much-needed meal, the host dumps one table’s worth of food into the trash.

-A third of the guests leave hungry.
+And then, a third of the guests leave hungry.

 Close to a third of the food we produce globally is never eaten.